ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

     std::string result = cToStr(61, 35);  // Works! (int → float?
 No problem.)
 }
 ```
-*No includes.
+> *No includes.
 No compile-time linking.
 No argument type-casting.
-No guesswork.*
-*Just run-time lookup and type-safe invocation*.
+No guesswork.
+Just run-time lookup and type-safe invocation.*
 ### ⚡ Performance

 Overhead?
 Practically none. **RTL**’s reflective calls — when return and argument types are known — are just a native function-pointer hop, often faster than `std::function`.

 Yes — `rtl::function`’s dispatch is faster than `std::function`.

-Microbenchmarks show reflective invocations through `rtl::function` have lower call overhead — a single, native pointer jump with no extra indirection.
+> Microbenchmarks show reflective invocations through `rtl::function` have lower call overhead — a single, native pointer jump with no extra indirection.
 Once the functions start doing real work, both perform identically.

 ### 💡 In One Line